bareos/bareos/docs/manuals/source/TasksAndConcepts/TransportEncryption.rst

  :index:`\ <single: Communications Encryption>`\  :index:`\ <single: Encryption; Communication>`\  :index:`\ <single: Encryption; Transport>`\  :index:`\ <single: Transport Encryption>`\  :index:`\ <single: TLS>`\  :index:`\ <single: SSL>`\

-Bareos TLS (Transport Layer Security) is built-in network encryption code to provide secure network transport similar to that offered by :command:`stunnel` or :command:`ssh`.
-The data written to Volumes by the Storage daemon is not encrypted by this code.
-For data encryption, please see the :ref:`DataEncryption` chapter.
+Bareos uses TLS (Transport Layer Security) to provide secure network transport.
+For data encryption in contrast, please see the :ref:`DataEncryption` chapter.
 The initial Bacula encryption implementation has been written by Landon Fuller.

-Supported features of this code include:

--  Client/Server TLS Requirement Negotiation

--  TLSv1 Connections with Server and Client Certificate Validation

--  Forward Secrecy Support via Diffie-Hellman Ephemeral Keying

-This document will refer to both "server" and "client" contexts.
-These terms refer to the accepting and initiating peer, respectively.

-Diffie-Hellman anonymous ciphers are not supported by this code.
-The use of DH anonymous ciphers increases the code complexity and places explicit trust upon the two-way CRAM-MD5 implementation.
-CRAM-MD5 is subject to known plaintext attacks, and it should be considered considerably less secure than PKI certificate-based authentication.
+With :sinceVersion:`18.2:""` the TLS code has been enhanced by the TLS PSK (Pre Shared Keys) feature which allows the daemons to setup an encrypted connection directly without using certificates.
+The library used for TLS is openSSL.

 .. _TlsDirectives: